 A student may withdraw from a course(s) without academic penalty through the last day of the first week following midterms.
-During this time the student must fill out a withdrawal form and have the instructor(s) assign either "withdrawn-passing" or "withdrawn-failing" grades according to progress at the time of withdrawal.
+During this time the student must fill out a withdrawal form.
 All withdrawals after the time noted above are "withdrawn-failing" except in cases of dire and obvious necessity as determined by the Academic Dean.
-Forms for withdrawal may be obtained from the Student Success Office, and must show the last date of class attendance.
+Forms for withdrawal may be completed online by accessing the Registrar's page on the Faulkner University's website and clicking on the "forms" link or by clicking this link: Withdrawal Form.
 A student has not officially withdrawn from a class or from school until the proper forms have been filed with the Registrar's Office.